amirrh6/SimpleSlug/README.md

 Say goodbye to random strings like 'q8s46k0' and hello to catchy slugs like 'gigantic flat dog,' making them much easier to recognize.

+SimpleSlug is still in early development stages so expect bugs and non-backward compatible changes.

 Use Github Issues for comments, bug reports and questions.

 ## Installation: